opentechschool-zurich/resources/flutter/firebase/README.md

 ### Streams and having multiple users updating the same value

+This second example shows how to get a counter that is _dynamically_ updated: if the value in Firebase changes, the UI will be notified and updated.

 If you halready did the asynchronous Counter, you should probably startagain from a _clean_ `main.dart`.

 The initialisation is the same as for the asynchronous example.
 Add the Firestore packages...